Ktopper/vibe-coding-spec-starter-kit/blueprints/focus-recipes.md

 ## 1. App Identity

-### Core Concept
+**Core Concept**
 A "playlist" timer for deep work.
 Users select a Recipe (a sequence of timed phases) and the app guides them through it.

-Vibe: High-end, calm, fluid (Headspace meets Pomodoro).

-### Target User
+Think Headspace meets Pomodoro—calm, deliberate, designed for focus.

+**Target User**
-Knowledge workers who struggle with task initiation and need structure to enter a flow state.
+Knowledge workers who struggle with task initiation and need structure to enter flow state.
+Writers, developers, designers who know what deep work feels like but need help getting there.

-### Value Proposition
+**Value Proposition**
-Unlike standard timers that just count down, Focus Recipes orchestrates energy levels through distinct phases (Focus, Decompress, Review).
+Unlike standard timers that just count down, Focus Recipes orchestrates your energy through distinct phases: Focus, Decompress, Review.
+Each phase has its own duration, color, and rhythm.
+The timer doesn't just measure time—it conducts your attention.

 ---